 A 2007 study found that people who put things off often don’t keep up with health check-ups.
 Being disorganized can mean you delay starting tasks, get easily sidetracked, or avoid them altogether.
 This habit is common among college students, affecting about 80% to 95% of them.
 It also shows up in the workplace.

 People who put things off often feel stressed and may have health problems like trouble sleeping, stomach issues, muscle tension, and pain.
+Maintaining physical health through regular exercise and balanced nutrition is important to prevent these health issues related to procrastination and to improve overall well-being and productivity.
 A 2013 study showed that putting things off can lead to lower income, more unemployment, and shorter jobs.
 This highlights why having an efficient workspace setup is important.

 To fight disorganization and boost workplace productivity, try these tips: